 Cynthia quit her first marketing job after a year because of family obligations and moved to Las Vegas to raise her younger brother and sister for four years.
 While in Las Vegas she was part of the opening crew at MGM Grand Hotel and Casino.
 After her siblings went to college, Cynthia moved back to San Francisco to resume her marketing career.

 In Silicon Valley, Cynthia worked mostly in emerging technology sectors as an executive strategic marketer.
 She implemented the first San Francisco prepaid phone cards for tourists working with Mayor Willie Brown’s office, launched the first e-Book at NuvoMedia/Gemstar TV Guide that was the precursor to Kindle, and was employee number four at Pandora.com.
 More recently, she held executive positions at MGM Resorts International, Tropicana LV and D&B.

 Today, Cynthia is finally taking time to write stories she hopes her son and other children will enjoy.
 She writes fantasy for middle grade readers and contemporary young-adult fiction.
+The Bent Agency represents her written work.
 She lives in Summerlin Las Vegas with her family.
 When she is not writing, she is busy serving the writing community as the Regional Advisor for the Society of Children’s Book Writers and Illustrators in Nevada.
 She also volunteers as the ASC Director for undergraduate recruitment in Nevada for Yale University and is the President of the Yale Club of Nevada.

 When time permits, she enjoys speaking at high schools regarding her experience growing up poor in inner city Los Angeles and getting into Yale.